code-charity/youtube/README.md

 > We're now shifting our focus to building ImprovedTube 2.0

-[ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension built to improve the user experience on YouTube.
-ImprovedTube inspired by [Iridium](https://github.com/ParticleCore/Iridium/) and other.
+[ImprovedTube](https://chrome.google.com/webstore/detail/improve-youtube-open-sour/bnomihfieiccainjcjblhegjgglakjdd) is an extension that is built to improve the user's experience on YouTube.
+ImprovedTube is inspired by Iridium and other related extensions.

 ## Features